kaustubhdivekar/secure-auth-system/backend/README.md

 * **Retrieve Blog Posts:** Endpoints to fetch single or multiple blog posts for display on the frontend.
 * **Like Functionality:** Allows users to "like" blog posts, tracking engagement.

+#### Property Management:
+* **Property Listing Creation:** API endpoint for authorized `Landlord` roles to add new property listings with comprehensive details.
+* **Property Image Uploads:** Supports uploading multiple images per property.
+* **Retrieve Property Listings:** Endpoints to fetch single or multiple property listings, with options for pagination, searching, and filtering.
+* **Property Updates:** Allows `Landlords` to update their existing property details.
+* **Property Deletion:** Provides functionality for `Landlords` to remove their property listings.
+* **Search & Filter:** Advanced API capabilities to search properties by location, price, type, amenities, and other criteria.

 #### API Management & Security:
 * **Input Validation:** Comprehensive server-side validation of all incoming data using `express-validator` to prevent malicious inputs and ensure data integrity.
 * **Centralized Error Handling:** Graceful and consistent error management for all API responses, improving debugging and client-side handling.